 Some clinical agencies and the Board of Registered Nursing require investigation of any prior convictions and disciplinary actions.
 Failure to disclose a conviction may interfere with clinical placement and subsequent licensure as a Registered Nurse.
-Individuals with reported convictions should refer to the "Frequently Asked Questions Regarding Prior Convictions and Disciplinary Actions" in the Licensure/Certification section of the Board of Registered Nursing web site at www.rn.ca.gov.
+All students admitted to the clinical nursing program are required to complete a background screening process by an outside agency.
+Individuals with reported convictions should refer to the "Frequently Asked Questions Regarding Prior Convictions and Disciplinary Actions" in the Licensure/Certification section and "Background Checks for Student Clinical Placement" in the Nursing School section of the Board of Registered Nursing web site at www.rn.ca.gov.

-Requirements - Bachelor of Science Degree
+Requirements • Bachelor of Science Degree

-Units required for Major: 93-96
+Units required for Major: 102-104